sakai135/wsl-vpnkit/README.md

 EOL | sudo tee /etc/resolv.conf
 ```

+### Configure `http_proxy.json` and `gateway_forwards.json`

+Docker Desktop will automatically generate and update `http_proxy.json` and `gateway_forwards.json`.
+If Docker Desktop is not running, create these configuration files.

+`http_proxy.json` points to any HTTP proxies that might be configured on the Windows host.
+Use an empty object `{}` as its value for no proxy.

+`gateway_forwards.json` points to any services to forward to the WSL2 VM.
+DNS should be configured here.
+See an [example from VPNKit](https://github.com/moby/vpnkit/blob/bfd0458bb811027cb9bd45f9ed8d63984b5d4a33/go/pkg/vpnkit/config_test.go#L28).

 ### Configure VS Code Remote WSL Extension

+This is an optional workaround if the VPN on the Windows host blocks connections to the WSL2 VM and VS Code takes a while to open files within WSL2.

 `~\.vscode\extensions\ms-vscode-remote.remote-wsl-0.44.5\dist\wslDaemon.js`

-Look for something like this
+Look for something like this:

 ```js
 async function P(e,t,s){if(l.isWSL1(s))return"127.0.0.1";}
 ```

-Insert `::1` to force use of IPv6 localhost
+Insert `::1` to force use of IPv6 localhost:

 ```js
 async function P(e,t,s){return"::1";if(l.isWSL1(s))return"127.0.0.1";}
 ```

-If you don't do this, you have to wait for it to timeout before VS Code tries `::1`.

 ## Run